 EN_Q03 Hello, I'm from Statistics Canada.
 I'm calling

 regarding the Labour Force Survey.

-EN_Q04 W ould you prefer to be interviewed in English or
+EN_Q04 Would you prefer to be interviewed in English or

 in French?

 If birth interview, go to HH_B07

 If subsequent interview, go to HH_Q09

 HH_B07 Confirm the listing address.

-HH_B08 W hat is your correct mailing address?
+HH_B08 What is your correct mailing address?

 HH_N18 Select the dwelling type.

 Go to HH_Q23

 HH_Q09 Are you still living in the same dwelling as you

 were at the last interview?

 If yes, go to HH_Q23

 If no, end interview and make a personal visit to the

 dwelling and conduct birth interview with new

 household.

 HH_Q23 Is this dwelling owned by a member of this

 household?

 If birth interview, go to PE_Q01A

 If subsequent interview, go to PE_Q01B

-PE_Q01A W hat are the names of all persons who usually
+PE_Q01A What are the names of all persons who usually

 live here?

 RS_Q02 Is anyone staying here temporarily?

 Add a person only if he/she has no other usual

 residence elsewhere.

-If yes , W hat are the names of all persons who are
+If yes, What are the names of all persons who are

 staying here temporarily?

-RS_Q04A Are there any other persons who usually live

-here but are now away at school, in hospital, or
+RS_Q04A Are there any other persons who usually live here but are now away at school, in hospital, or

 somewhere else?

 Add a person only if he/she has no other usual

 residence elsewhere.

-If yes, W hat are the names of the other people
+If yes, What are the names of the other people

 who live or stay here?

 Go to INDIVIDUAL DEMOGRAPHICS

 PE_Q01B Do the following people still live or stay in this

-dwelling?
+TL_Q0ID dwelling?

 Select a member to change membership status.

 Does still live or stay in this dwelling?

 If no, Is no longer a member of the household

 or deceased?

 RS_Q04B Does anyone else now live or stay here?

 Add a person only if he/she has no other usual

 residence elsewhere.

-If yes, W hat are the names of the other people
+If yes, What are the names of the other people

-If yes, we hat are the names of the other people who live or stay here?
+who live or stay here?

-who have of stay here:
+-